rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

 Having listed the current functionalities, let's look at the areas that are slated for future development:

-  * Adding support for Zoo parallel API.
+  * Adding support for Zoo parallel API (complete now).
   * Code refactoring.
   * Various additional functionalities.